Intermittent fasting is a hot topic these days.

 You can fast like this as often as you like, from once or twice per week to every day, depending on your goals and lifestyle.

-Intermittent fasting can not only to help to shed excess weight, but it also appears to promote lean muscle.
+Intermittent fasting not only may help shed excess weight, but it also appears to promote lean muscle.

 When we are in the fed state, our body is dedicated to the processes of digestion, absorption and assimilation of nutrients, and does not generally burn fat for energy.